2024 United States presidential election in Tennessee: Knox County

 Knox County, home to Knoxville, voted comfortably for Donald Trump, who received 59.0% of the vote.
-This result continues the county’s long-standing Republican tradition, as it has not supported a Democratic presidential candidate since Franklin D. Roosevelt in 1940.
-Despite this Republican dominance, Kamala Harris won Knoxville’s city limits by a 11.4% margin of victory.
+This continued the county’s long-standing streak of not supporting a Democratic presidential candidate since Franklin D. Roosevelt in 1940.
+Kamala Harris won Knoxville’s city limits by a 11.4% margin of victory.
 However, this was a decline from Joe Biden’s 16.0% margin during the 2020 election.

 Trump's victory in Knox County was largely driven by his overwhelming support in the suburban and rural areas, which offset Harris’s strength in the urban core.
 Outside of Knoxville, Trump dominated nearly all precincts, with his strongest showing in the rural northern parts of the county.
-These regions played a pivotal role in securing his comfortable win.